Huikie/Journal/README.md

 ## Implemented extra's
 - When the user creates a journal entry and he/she chooses a mood, feedback is given on which mood the user chose.

-This extra is shown in the section "Screenshots of the app".
+This extra is shown in the section "Screenshots of the app" (third image).

 ## Screenshots of the app
 ![](https://github.com/Huikie/Journal/blob/master/doc/begin.png)